 "If you feed in language - and your music has got lots of spoken words in it - into the right ear, most of it is getting presented to your left brain, which is where your language center is, so therefore, it's preferable to listen via that route."

 This may mean that genres like hip-hop and musical theatre, which tend to be very heavy on the word flow, would often be more enjoyed in the right ear, or a listener may struggle to hear a difference between either ear.

 Many scientists and doctors claim that you can hear the difference the most when you are a developing child.

 "In children younger than 11, the right ear advantage is the most noticeable.
 A typical 7-year-old will correctly repeat information heard by the right ear about 70 percent of the time, compared to only about 55 percent of the time when the information is heard by the left ear", says a team of doctors from Reno, Nevada.

 "A 9-year-old is accurate about 80 percent of the time with their right ear and 75 percent with their left.
 An 11-year-old is about as accurate as most adults, which is close to 90 percent in both ears."

-A study was done by Yvonne Sininger with the University of California at Los Angeles with the help of thousands of newborn babies where they safely studied their hearing.
+Yvonne Sininger did a study with the University of California at Los Angeles with the help of thousands of newborn babies, where they safely studied their hearing.

 The results of the study showed that speech-like clicks triggered greater amplification in the right ear of the infants, while music-like tones were far more amplified in the left ear.